anav5704/anav.dev/src/content/blogs/how-to-learn-coding-fast-tips-from-a-software-engineering-student.md

 ---

-I through of coding as a “cool” thing back when I started gaining an interest in computers (and still do).
+I thought of coding as a _cool_ thing back when I started gaining an interest in computers (and still do).
 Being able to write code and see the computer run it and give an output is very rewarding.
 Learning to code in today's world is one of the best decisions you can make.
 There is an ever-growing market in programming jobs, and it is a very high-paying skill to have.
 Whatever your reason to start coding, I’ll share some tips that I have learnt over the past 3 years so that you can learn coding faster.

-## Chose A Domain
+## Choose A Domain

 ---